paritosh26ynwa/dashboard-app/README.md

-# Metadata Driven Dashboard UI
+# Metadata Driven Dashboard UI - Documentation

+## Project Overview

-This is a demo app that displays UI based on the data provided by an external source.
+This project demonstrates a metadata-driven UI using Vue.js, where the UI components are dynamically generated based on metadata provided by an external source.
+The app showcases various components like metric cards, charts, and data tables, with fallbacks implemented to handle unsupported component types and missing data.

+This solution is designed to be modular, extendable, and fault-tolerant, ensuring that the app gracefully handles incomplete or erroneous metadata.

 ## Demo

-Have a look at this [link to see the demo in action.](https://verdant-twilight-a26876.netlify.app/)
+Have a look at this [link to see the demo in action.](https://starlit-dango-097120.netlify.app/)

 ## Tech Stack